hsnborn22/LinGo/README.md

 Reading --> encounter new word --> look up meaning and pronunciation elsewhere --> sign on the physical book that we do not know this word (for example by underlining it --> when we are done with our reading session, find all those words and manually make them into an anki or memrise flashcard set.

 Wow, it takes really a lot of time!
 Well, I have good news for you: this application automates all of this for you.
 While you're reading, you can mark a word as known by pressing the key "3" (and the app will mark it as green), as semi-known by pressing the key "2" (and the app will mark the word as yellow) and as not known by pressing the key "1" (and the app will mark the word as red).
 By pressing the key 0 you can decide to ignore a word (by default, if you never encountered a word before, the value is set to 0 so you can decide if you know it or not).

+All this information about words and how well you know them are then saved locally on your computer on a json file, so that when you open another text in the same language, and that text has a word that you already encountered in another text, it will still have the same value that you assigned to it.

+To make flashcards out of the words that you do not know, you can then just press the "f" key in the language menu or directly while you're reading a text, and a new file "dictionary.txt" will be created in the folder of the language you're studying.
+This file is formatted in such a way that can be imported into flashcards in both anki and memrise, since the words will be stored like this:

+<word1>,<translation1>

+<word2>,<translation2>

+...